KauzClay/docs-tap/config-server/install-config-server.hbs.md

-# Install Config Server
+# Install Enterprise Config Server

-This topic tells you how to install Config Server from the Tanzu Application Platform (commonly known as TAP) package repository.
+This topic tells you how to install Enterprise Config Server from the Tanzu Application Platform (commonly known as TAP) package repository.

-## <a id='prereqs'></a> Prerequisites
+## <a id='prepare'></a> Prepare

 Before installing Config Server, you must: